Available Staff Positions

-Counselors in Training/CIT Director
+Counselors in Training

 As the name suggests, these are former campers who are not quite ready to be counselors, but who are being trained by a CIT director to learn what it takes to do the job.
-Our CIT’s can assist with our daily activities, water flowers, take out dining hall trash, pick up and return all lost and found clothing items to cabins each evening, assist with running the evening activities, and participate in a CIT bible study that happens each week.
+Our CIT’s can assist with our daily activities, water flowers, take out dining hall trash, pick up and return all lost and found clothing items to cabins each evening, assist with running the evening activities, and participate in a CIT Bible study that happens each week.

-Length of employment
+Length of Employment

 Most cabin counselors, barn, laundry, maintenance, office, and kitchen positions are for the length of our summer operating schedule, typically late May – mid August.
-Counselor-In-Training (CIT) positions are for one 4 week session only, as are many nurse positions.
+Counselor-In-Training (CIT) positions are for one 3 week session only, as are many nurse positions.

 All positions are paid positions except CIT’s.
-Cabin counselor/activity staff are on a pay scale based on qualifications and years in camp.
+Cabin counselor/activity staff are on a payscale based on qualifications and years in camp.
 When training or certifications are necessary or desirable (which is frequent), camp pays for the training.
 Some positions, for adult staff, are available on a swap-for-camper-tuition basis.
 Most positions include room and board for the summer.